What is an email newsletter?

 4) Decide on a Frequency

+Email deliverability is key!
 Your email newsletter frequency will depend on your industry and offerings.
-For instance, if you’re a daily news platform, you may send a daily newsletter, which would be appropriate for the function and goals of your business.
+For instance, if you’re a daily news platform, email communication best practices allow you to send a daily newsletter, which would be appropriate for the function and goals of your business.
 However, if you’re a mobile gaming company, you may want to space your email newsletters out and only send them on a monthly or biweekly basis.
 Make sure you’re not driving users away by sending updates too often, because this is an easy way to prompt unsubscribes.

 Business of apps offers a daily news roundup, which is an optimal cadence for their business model considering the fast-changing nature of the app industry.
 They also offer a weekly ASO newsletter.
 Subscribers can decide to opt in to either or both in the brand’s subscription flow.